mghanii/golang-vs-csharp/README.md

 #### C&#35;

-C# doesn't have a type equivalent to golang's slice type.
+C# doesn't have an equivalent type to golang's slice type.

 However, System.Collections.Generic.List<T> is the most similar collection to slice:<br/>